 Apply directly at United Day School.

-Cotulla resident, Mary Martin, set up this scholarship for graduating students from Cotulla High School to attend her alma mater, Texas Women’s University.
+Cotulla resident, Mary Martin, set up this scholarship for graduating students from Cotulla High School.
 Students are selected by the LACF Scholarship Committee.

 Stewart K. Martin Scholarship was established, by his daughter Melissa Peters, for graduates of Cotulla High School attending college.
 The late Stewart Martin, owner of the iconic Ben’s Western Wear in Cotulla, TX, had a commitment to growth and development of Cotulla.
 Students giving back to his beloved community by actively serving its needs are selected by the LACF Scholarship Committee.
 Applications are available on line.